 Hormone replacement therapy: examination and individual approach

 When prescribing hormone replacement therapy (HRT), the reproductive endocrinologist selects a medicinal product taking into account the woman’s indications and contraindications.

 The pros and cons should be weighed in each case.
 There are various drug forms, such as pills, patches, skin gels, vaginal suppositories, and injections.
 Before the treatment is prescribed, the woman should undergo an examination.

 - mammography and/or breast ultrasound

 - the complete blood count, the basic metabolic panel, coagulation testing, and blood hormone testing

 - electrocardiography (ECG)

-There are situations when HRT should not be prescribed, for example, in the case of high blood pressure, diabetes, high risk of thrombosis, breast cancer, and hepatitis.
-The optimal HRT duration is 5−7 years with regular examinations.
+There are situations when HRT should not be prescribed, for example, in the case of high blood pressure, diabetes, high risk of thrombosis and heart diseases, breast cancer, and hepatitis.
+The optimal HT duration is 5−7 years with regular examinations.